 That assignment is not asking for a simple five paragraph essay with a claim, three paragraphs of support and a conclusion.
 Instead it outlines criteria for a research project that requires formulating and solving a set of problems whose conclusions, once reached, are then to be “written up” and submitted.

 Its questions that need answering before you can move to W2 (see below!) include: Which culture will you study?
 What mental health condition fits the requirement that it be developed from or shaped by “a social/cultural/behavioral process”?
-And what will you have to learn in order to know enough that you can respond appropriately to what the prompt then asks you to do?
+And what will you have to learn even to decide what you want to study?

-For this particular project your problem solving would require you to read, do research, make various choices—and it will help you greatly to be making W1 notes to yourself as you go.
-That’s W1 at work—and it is only as you first start to draft paragraphs that explain what you have learned that you move to W2—actually communicating to your professor/reader the solution you've come up with to the problem the assignment had set. .
+So, for this project your problem solving would require you to read, do research, make various choices—and it will help you greatly to be writing notes to yourself as you go.
+That’s W1 at work—and it is also W1 as you start to draft paragraphs that explain what you have learned.

-In short: only after a good deal of research and of jotting things down and finding the right words to use, can you really begin your paper by reading, making notes, trying to organize those notes, and then, finally make a list (aka "outline") of what you’ll say first, what second, and so on.
-So W1 writing is to help your brain move from not really knowing enough to write your paper to researching, making notes, setting out a logical order in which to communicate to your professor the results of your problem-solving, and then, finally, writing up the results of your research.
+After a good deal of research and of jotting things down and finding the right words to use, you finally (also using W1) can begin your paper by first writing out a list—what you’ll say first, what second, and so on.
+Basically that’s writing an outline—another kind of W1 writing whose purpose is to help your brain move from researching and learning to setting up a logical order in which to communicate to your professor the results of your problem-solving.

 Now, this kind of writing, too, may seem hard, but because you have used your W1 skills to sketch out your thinking, and because you've by now already made a list of the things you are going to talk about (your "outline"), W2 becomes pretty much a version of speaking on paper (indeed, some people write by dictating to a recording program from notes they’ve written in W1!).
 Having written out an outline, which really is just a list of things you've decided you need to communicate, you now can just start at the top and fill it in.
-No fancy language is required (and your word processor will correct the spelling!).
+No fancy language is required.

-To be sure, a project like this is challenging, but again, the challenge isn’t so much the “writing” of a paper as it is, first, the challenge of engaging, understanding and solving a complex problem, a problem that W1 (informal jottings and notes and sentences to help your brain as you go) enables you to solve, then second, via W2, you organize and report out your findings.
+To be sure, a project like this is challenging, but again, the challenge isn’t so much the “writing” of a paper as it is, first, the challenge of engaging and solving a complex problem, a problem that W1—informal jottings and notes and sentences to help your brain as you go—enables you to solve.
+And then, via W2, you report out your findings.

-Then as the least important part of the paper-writing process, there is one last kind of work to do: W3, or Writing for Language Clarity.
-This is the point where you go back and read your paper carefully and look for anything that makes your language seem confusing—whether it’s a sentence, a particular work, or a paragraph.
+As a last step in your writing process for assignments like this, there is one last kind of writing to do: W3, or Writing for Language Clarity.
+This is proof-reading, the point where you go back and read your paper carefully and look for anything that makes your language seem confusing—whether it’s a word, a sentence, or a paragraph.